caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 * New results are seen at their inputs through special results bus(es)
 * Writeback into the registers can be done in order or out of order
 * **Architectural states** are known by the programer
-* **Microarchitectural states** are know not by the programer, only used by the processor
+* **Microarchitectural states** are not known by the programer, only used by the processor
-* Exception handler should now exactly where a problem has occured, especially for **non terminating exceptions** (e.g., page fault) so that they handle the event and resume exactly where the exception occured
+* Exception handler should know exactly where a problem has occured, especially for **non terminating exceptions** (e.g., page fault) so that they handle the event and resume exactly where the exception occured
   * *Precise exceptions* : Reordering at commit; user view is that of a fully